The Southern Art of Squeakie Stone

-The Southern Art of James "Squeakie" Stone
+The Southern Folk Art of James "Squeakie" Stone

 "Kneading the Bread"